survivejs/react-book/manuscript/11_styling_react.md

 To recap first [css-loader](https://www.npmjs.com/package/css-loader) goes through possible `@import` and `url()` statements within the matched files and treats them as regular `require`.
 This allows us to rely on various other loaders such as [file-loader](https://www.npmjs.com/package/file-loader) or [url-loader](https://www.npmjs.com/package/url-loader).

 `file-loader` generates files while `url-loader` can create inline data urls for small resources.
-This can be useful for optimizing application loading as you avoid unnecessary requests while providing a slightly bigger payload.
-Small improvements such as this can yield large benefits especially if you are depending on a large amount of small resources within your style definitions.
+This can be useful for optimizing application loading.
+You avoid unnecessary requests while providing a slightly bigger payload.
+Small improvements can yield large benefits if you depend on a lot of small resources at your style definitions.

 ## CSS Methodologies

 What happens when your application starts to grow and new concepts get added?
 Broad CSS selectors are like globals.
 The problem gets even worse if you have to deal with loading order.
 If selectors end up in a tie, the last declaration wins.
 Unless there's `!important` somewhere and so on.
 It gets complex very fast.

-We could battle this problem by making the selectors more specific, using some naming rules and so on, but where do we draw the line?
+We could battle this problem by making the selectors more specific, using some naming rules and so on.
+Where do we draw the line?
 There are various alternative methodologies you can consider.

 Particularly [OOCSS](http://oocss.org/) (Object-Oriented CSS), [SMACSS](https://smacss.com/) (Scalable and Modular Approach for CSS) and [BEM](https://en.bem.info/method/) (Block Element Modifier) are well known.
 Each of them solves problems of vanilla CSS in their own way.

 ### BEM

 BEM originates from Yandex.
-They realized the traditional way of dealing with CSS isn't enough and decided to do something about it.
+They realized the traditional way of dealing with CSS isn't enough.
+As a result they decided to do something about it.
 The goal of BEM is to allow reusable components and code sharing through that.
 Sites such as [Get BEM](http://getbem.com/) help you to understand the methodology in more detail.

-As maintaining long class names BEM requires can be arduous, various libraries have appeared to make this easier.
+Maintaining long class names BEM requires can be arduous.
+Thus various libraries have appeared to make this easier.
 For React examples of these are [react-bem-helper](https://www.npmjs.com/package/react-bem-helper), [react-bem-render](https://www.npmjs.com/package/react-bem-render) and [bem-react](https://www.npmjs.com/package/bem-react).

 Note that [postcss-bem-linter](https://www.npmjs.com/package/postcss-bem-linter) allows you to lint your CSS for BEM conformance.